 The bottom of the lens has a “Made in Japan” stamp, and strangely, there is another “Designed in Japan” white label right next to it.
 While it is great to know that these lenses are designed and made in Japan, the white label is not engraved – it is just white paint.
 After using the lens for a few weeks, some of the letters on the label started to wear off.
-It is not a big deal for me at all, but I wish Tamron either engraved it onto the lens, or did not have it at all.
+It is not a big deal for me, but I wish Tamron either engraved it onto the lens or did not have it at all.

 The focus ring is very smooth.
-As you get to the end of the focusing range on either side, there is a noticeable stop, but it is not a hard stop like on some older manual focus lenses – the ring continues to rotate.
-Although there is a glass element on the rear side of the lens, the whole rear group of lenses moves in as you focus towards close focus, exposing the inner parts of the lens.
-So if you are planning to change lenses in dusty conditions, you might want to change focus position to infinity first – this minimizes the chance of any dust or debris getting into the lens.
+As you reach the end of the focusing range on either side, there is a noticeable stop, but it is not a hard stop like on some older manual focus lenses – the ring continues to rotate.
+Although there is a glass element on the rear side of the lens, the whole rear group of lenses moves in as you focus toward close focus, exposing the inner parts of the lens.
+So if you plan to change lenses in dusty conditions, you might want to change the focus position to infinity first – this minimizes the chance of dust or debris getting into the lens.

 Overall, Tamron has done an amazing job with the build quality and handling of the lens.
-We used this lens on the Nikon D780 DSLR, as well as on the Nikon Z-series cameras with the FTZ adapter, and it handled very well, as expected.
+We used this lens on the Nikon D780 DSLR and the Nikon Z-series cameras with the FTZ adapter, and it handled very well, as expected.

 Vibration Compensation / Image Stabilization

-As I have already pointed out, the Tamron SP 45mm f/1.8 Di VC USD is a pretty unique offering, because it comes with optical image stabilization – something no other F-mount lens does.
-We have previously written a number of articles on the benefits of image stabilization, and how useful it can be in the field, even when using wide-angle lenses.
-This makes the SP 45mm f/1.8 truly stand out, especially when using it in low-light situations.
-Wedding and event photographers struggle quite a bit when shooting indoors, or outdoors in low-light, so having an image-stabilized setup is always an advantage.
+As I have already pointed out, the Tamron SP 45mm f/1.8 Di VC USD is unique because it comes with optical image stabilization – something no other F-mount lens does.
+We have previously written several articles on the benefits of image stabilization and its usefulness in the field, even when using wide-angle lenses.
+This makes the SP 45mm f/1.8 stand out, especially in low-light situations.
+Wedding and event photographers struggle quite a bit when shooting indoors or outdoors in low light, so having an image-stabilized setup is always an advantage.

-However, it seems like every image stabilization has its pros and cons, and the Tamron SP 45mm f/1.8 is not an exception.
-First of all, if you are planning to use the lens on a tripod, always make sure to turn vibration compensation (VC switch on the lens) off.
-Since the lens has no way of detecting tripod use, it will continue to try to stabilize the lens, resulting in blurry images.
+However, every image stabilization seems to have pros and cons, and the Tamron SP 45mm f/1.8 is no exception.
+First, if you plan to use the lens on a tripod, always turn the vibration compensation (VC switch on the lens) off.
+Since the lens cannot detect tripod use, it will continue to try to stabilize the lens, resulting in blurry images.
 Second, if you don’t let the lens stabilize a little first and just shoot away, you might end up with slightly blurry images, especially in the slow shutter speed range.
-Lastly, don’t forget to turn off image stabilization when using it on a camera with built-in image stabilization (such as the Nikon Z6 or Z7), since the two systems might end up working against each other.
+Lastly, don’t forget to turn off image stabilization when using it on a camera with built-in image stabilization (such as the Nikon Z6 or Z7) since the two systems might end up working against each other.

 Other than that, Tamron has done a great job by incorporating optical image stabilization into the SP 45mm f/1.8 lens.
 I personally found it to be incredibly useful as a travel lens for this reason.

 Tamron armed the SP 45mm f/1.8 Di VC USD with its Ultrasonic Silent Drive (USD) autofocus motor technology, which results in both fast and silent autofocus operation.
-Generally, the autofocus performance of the Tamron SP 45mm f/1.8 Di VC USD is quite good, but the consistency and accuracy of the lens varies.
-If you are planning to use this lens on a DSLR camera, make sure to get the Tamron Tap-in Console.
+Generally, the autofocus performance of the Tamron SP 45mm f/1.8 Di VC USD is quite good, but the consistency and accuracy of the lens vary.
+If you plan to use this lens on a DSLR camera, get the Tamron Tap-in Console.
 While my sample did not have to be adjusted on the Nikon D780 DSLR, I know that other photographers who own this lens had mixed results on their cameras.
-After using the Tap-in Console and adjusting autofocus though, most of the issues went away.
+After using the Tap-in Console and adjusting autofocus, most of the issues disappeared.